kookma/slider/README.md

 Under development.

 # Slider
-Shiraz is a small TW5 plugin for creating walkthrough, tutorial, linked list of contents, guided help and even e-books.
+Slider is a small plugin to create an ordered set of tiddlers also called ''Trail''.

+A trail can be used to create a sequence of selected contents like step by step tutorial, guided help, lessons and similar.

+The slider plugin user interface contains three sections

+- A sidebar tab called ''Trails'' to manage trails
+- A ''dashboard'' for each trail (where trail structure is managed)
+- Tiddlers in a trail, also called ''slides''

 # Tutorial
 * Open the https://kookma.github.io/slider/
-* Go to tutorial and see a demo of plugin features
+* Go Trails tab on the sidebar and play with different provided trails
 # Installation
 #### Method 1
-* Download the `$__plugins_.mr_slider.tid`
+* Download the `slider_plugin.tid`
 * Import to your wiki

 #### Method 2